tjhrulz/Monstercat-Suite/README.md

 - [ ] Top processes bars do not use scale value on AdvancedCPU meters (Low priority due to percentual possibly scaling based on max value causing for percentage changes)
 - [ ] Album art color fetch runs when a genre color will end up being decided (Not as big a deal as I figured it would be since histogram takes up little cpu time)
 - [ ] Dynamic variables are turned on unnecessarily, many meters can be made to have better performance
+- [ ] There is an extra file in the image directory called cover (No extension) that downloads on every song change on spotify, not sure why seems to have been introduced in commit 5cf865deacb6fcb190180a7595d5516532e1dfb5 or the commit before it

 #Info for development